 2. Tongariro Northern Ciruit (43km, 3-4 days)

-Like it so much I’ve done it twice though more due to the weather conditions first time round (Easter 2014 was pretty wet!).
+I like it so much I’ve done it twice though more due to the weather conditions first time round (Easter 2014 was pretty wet!).
 About a quarter of it overlaps with the one day Tongariro Alpine Crossing but you soon branch off onto a much quieter track, leaving the hordes behind.
 There really isn’t anywhere else like Tongariro National Park, New Zealand’s oldest national park and a dual World Heritage area.
 Huge variety of landscapes, with some very bizarre colours and plants due to it being a volcanic area.
-Bizarrely it’s the second least popular track (after Rakiura), probably due to many people having already done the Alpine Crossing.
-It’s easy to get to though, just runs in a loop doable in either direction from Whakapapa.
+Bizarrely it’s one of the less popular Great Walks, probably due to many people having already done the Alpine Crossing.
+It’s easy to get to though, walk in a loop doable in either direction from Whakapapa.
 Here’s the full story of walking the track.

 Highlights: Crossing the Red Crater, descending past the Emerald Lakes, heading along the Oturere Valley, relatively few sand flies